t0m3kz/infrahub-demo/README.md

 ### False Bootstrap

-In this script we're saving data on the end of run function.
+In this script we're tyrying to save data on the end of run function using single batch.
-This means that we're saving all data in one batch what is causing that relations are not saved properly.
+This leads to the situation that relations are not saved properly.

 ```bash
 infrahubctl run bootstrap/bootstrap_false.py --branch my-branch